 Working of typical DRAM cell:

 At the time of reading and writing the bit value from the cell, the address line is activated.
 The transistor present in the circuitry behaves as a switch that is closed (allowing current to flow) if a voltage is applied to the address line and open (no current flows) if no voltage is applied to the address line.
-A voltage signal is applied to the bit line for the write operation where high voltage represents 1, and low voltage represents 0.
-A signal is then applied to the address line which allows the charge to be transferred to the capacitor.
+For the write operation, a voltage signal is employed to the bit line where high voltage shows 1, and low voltage indicates 0.
+A signal is then used to the address line which enables transferring of the charge to the capacitor.

-When the address line is selected for performing read operation, the transistor turns on and the charge stored on the capacitor is fed out onto a bit line and to a sense amplifier.
-The sense amplifier determines whether the cell contains a logic 1 or logic 2 by comparing the capacitor voltage to a reference value.
-The readout from the cell results in discharging of the capacitor, which must be restored to complete the operation.
-Although a DRAM is essentially an analog device and used to store the single bit (i.e., 0,1).
+When the address line is chosen for executing read operation, the transistor turns on and the charge stored on the capacitor is supplied out onto a bit line and to a sense amplifier.
+The sense amplifier specifies whether the cell contains a logic 1 or logic 2 by comparing the capacitor voltage to a reference value.
+The reading of the cell results in discharging of the capacitor, which must be restored to complete the operation.
+Even though a DRAM is basically an analog device and used to store the single bit (i.e., 0,1).

 Key Differences Between SRAM and DRAM